mythz/site/_blog/posts/2021-10-28-docs-search.md

 github_url: https://github.com/layoric/
 ---

-We have recently migrated the [ServiceStack documentation website](https://docs.servicestack.net) from using Jekyll for static site generation (SSG) to using [Vitepress](https://vitepress.vuejs.org/) which enables us to use Vite with Vue 3 components and have an insanely fast hot reload while we update our documentation.
+We have recently migrated the [ServiceStack documentation website](https://docs.servicestack.net) from using Jekyll for static site generation (SSG) to using
+[VitePress](https://vitepress.vuejs.org) which enables us to use Vite with Vue 3 components and have an insanely fast hot reload while we update our documentation.

-Vitepress is very well suited to documentation sites, and it is one of the primary use cases for Vitepress at the time of writing.
+VitePress is very well suited to documentation sites, and it is one of the primary use cases for VitePress at the time of writing.
 The default theme even has optional [integration with Algolia DocSearch](https://vitepress.vuejs.org/config/algolia-search).
 However, the Algolia DocSeach product didn't seem to offer the service for commercial products even as a paid service and their per request pricing model made it harder to determine what our costs would be in the long run for using their search service for our documentation.